gaelian/blog-binary-balance/_posts/2010-09-25-cargo-cult-web-development.md

 enki_id: 6
 tags: [lamp, php, fail]
 ---
 Not too long ago, I was brought in on a failing website development project.
 The client had commissioned a website from one of their local web design/development companies, that company had sub-contracted the development of the site out and the web developer in question had skipped the country without finishing the project, never to be heard from again.
-The client was understandably perturbed by this and had lost faith in the company that they originally hired to do the work.
+The client was understandably perturbed by this and had lost faith in the company that they originally hired to do the work.<!--more-->

 There is a saying that will be familiar to many developers: 'Hell is other people's code' and I have found this saying to be quite accurate much of the time.
 So I'm often reluctant to come in at the end of a project that's ostensibly at the FUBAR stage.
 But this time, circumstances were such I decided to see if I could pitch in and sort things out.